danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Deep learning/Bag of words.md

 # VLAD
-Stands for Vector of Locally Aggregated Descriptors It's the successor of the vanilla BoW, making the codeword assignment more informative: stores the difference of intput words with respect to the codewords (relative position).
+Stands for Vector of Locally Aggregated Descriptors It's the successor of the vanilla BoW, making the codeword assignment more informative: stores the difference of input words with respect to the codewords (relative position).